ksprashu/project-show_me_data_structures/explanation_1.md

 The queue should store only one copy of an element.
 This is because if the elements pushed are for example `1, 2, 3, 1, 2`, then when we pop we should get back 3 as the least recently used element and we want to be able to get that back with minimum time complexity.
 Hence whenever an element is pushed to the tail of the queue, we should remove it from elsewhere in the queue.
 This is where the lookup helps.

 ### Time Complexity
+There are 2 operations that are done here.
+1. Looking for an entry in the cache, and
+2. Adding a key-value entry to the cache
 #### Lookup `get()`

-`HashMap` - This is straigh forward and lookup happens in `O(1)`\
-`Unique Queue`\
-There are two parts to this process
+There are 2 parts to the lookup.
+1. Look for the key in the lookup table.\
+Since we are using a hashmap for this, the lookup happens in `O(1)`
+2. Update the Least Recently Used queue.\
+Updating the queue is again broken into the following operations
-1. Creating a new node in the Linked Queue
+    1. Creating a new node on the queue
-2. Updating the lookup and updating the Queue
+    2. Updating the lookup with the new reference

 Creating a new node does the following
 1. Creating a node and setting its value